rahulgopinath/rahulgopinath.github.io/_posts/2018-09-10-when-are-python-comprehensions-harmful.markdown

 >>> [j() for j in list(v)]
 [9, 9, 9, 9, 9, 9, 9, 9, 9, 9]
 ```
 The reason the first behaves as expected is because of the way generators work.
-The first generator is steped one at a time in the first when we request of execution of the lambda in `j()`.
-Hence, eventhough it is the same variable `i`, it works as expected for us because new values are assigned and used in a single step.
+The first generator is stepped one at a time in the first when we request of execution of the lambda in `j()`.
+Hence, even though it is the same variable `i`, it works as expected for us because new values are assigned and used in a single step.

 On the other hand, `map` still works correctly
 ```pycon